 Funds

 RTP funds cover between-country travel and not per diem or accommodation.
 Scholars will be reimbursed for the round-trip travel from their EAP base country to the destination country by the most economical route.
-RTP funds can also be used to cover in-country ground travel from the arrival city to the city where the activities are taking place.
-Cost sharing by receiving-country institutions, commission, or US Embassy is highly desirable, but not required in the event the scholar assumes responsibility for his/her own accommodation and per diem costs.
+RTP funds can also cover in-country ground travel from the arrival city to the city where the activities are taking place.
+Cost sharing by receiving-country institutions, commission, or US Embassy is highly desirable but not required in the event the scholar assumes responsibility for their accommodation and per diem costs.

 Honoraria